TRACON Pharmaceuticals Inc. (TCON) and the Battle of Fundamentals vs. Technicals

 TCON’s Market Performance

-TCON stocks went up by 10.60% for the week, with a monthly jump of 37.10% and a quarterly performance of 105.90%, while its annual performance rate touched 280.89%.
-The volatility ratio for the week stands at 12.27% while the volatility levels for the past 30 days are set at 11.46% for TRACON Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is 16.99% for TCON stocks with a simple moving average of 170.38% for the last 200 days.
+TCON stocks went down by -1.07% for the week, with a monthly jump of 22.53% and a quarterly performance of 89.39%, while its annual performance rate touched 136.51%.
+The volatility ratio for the week stands at 11.75% while the volatility levels for the past 30 days are set at 11.76% for TRACON Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is 5.04% for TCON stocks with a simple moving average of 143.60% for the last 200 days.

 Analysts’ Opinion of TCON